fedegiust/selectReorder/README.md

 This plugin makes it easy to have an option to move option elements around inside an html multiple select.

-Please note that the release is still on beta.
-It hasn't been fully tested across browsers, and there are some layout fixes to be made and more settings to be added.
+Please note that the release is still on beta, so there might be some minor bugs.

+It has been tested on:
+IE 7, 8 & 9
+Safari 6.1
+FireFox 16
+Chrome 31

 Requirements: